Catalog Standards (ACES)

 ACES – the Aftermarket Catalog Enhanced Standard - is the North American Industry Standard for the management and exchange of automotive catalog applications data.
 With ACES, suppliers can publish automotive data with standardized vehicle attributes, parts classifications and qualifier statements.
 ACES also prescribes a machine-readable format (XML) for trading partners to use in exchanging vast amounts of catalog information electronically

-Version 3.0.1 of the ACES specification was released in January 2013.
+Version 3.0.1 of the ACES specification was released in January 2013 (minor updates published on 8/30/2013).
 This version of the standard includes a minor number of documentation changes requested by Industry.

 The Vehicle Configuration Database (VCdb) is updated monthly and available only by subscription.
 The database includes fully normalized coded listings of passenger cars and light trucks, medium duty trucks and othermotive applications in the U.S., Mexico and Canada from the current model year back as far as 1896.
 The VCdb does not include any OE or aftermarket parts information.
 For information about subscribing to the VCdb click here.